|Course code module||1BPSW-11|

 3. Course content

 This course's aim is to introduce core actors, institutions, processes and debates of Belgian politics.
+We thereby pay a lot of attention to the sources of current issues and problems, where necessary by looking at the hisotric path of current institutions, processes and debates.
 This should enable students to develop a frame analysing and understanding Belgian politics and to achieve a better understanding of concepts and theories of political science.
 This aim is achieved by systematically studying current issues in Belgian politics.
 Politics is the organisation and management of society, but society undergoes change and so does its organisation.
 There is a shift and transformation of politics, with respect to the levels where it can be found and the actors involved in it.
-The course studies this evolution and its consequences for the Belgian society, treating among others: multi-level governance, decentralisation and federalisation, relations between government and parliament, asymmetric coalitions and the relations between communities, regions and the federal level, the impact of Europe, consociational vs. majoritarian democracy, partitocracy and the role of parties, pillarization, electoral evolutions and volatility, changes in political participation, living in an ethnically diverse society, ...
+The course studies this evolution and its consequences for the Belgian society, treating among others: multi-level governance, decentralisation and federalisation, relations between government and parliament, asymmetric coalitions and the relations between communities, regions and the federal level, the impact of Europe, consociational vs. majoritarian democracy, partitocracy and the role of parties, pillarization, new social identities and identifications, electoral evolutions and volatility, changes in political participation, living in an ethnically diverse society, ...

 4. Teaching method